Easter Baskets

 It is customary to break one’s Easter Fast with foods blessed at this time and only then proceeding to the foods now ready on groaning tables; foods which have been in process of preparation for the past three days.

 For recipes see Carpatho-Rusyn Easter Foods or this PDF: How to Prepare an Easter Basket.
-Note that we also make a savory version of Hdruka (by John D.):

 - 1 dozen eggs (free-range are the best)